Comprehensive child access prevention laws are an incredibly effective tool to curb gun deaths and injuries among children and teens.

-Connecticut, Hawaii, Massachusetts, and the District of Columbia impose criminal liability even if the firearm is unloaded.
-In the case of handguns only, California imposes criminal liability when the child carries a loaded or unloaded handgun off-premises.
+California, Colorado, Connecticut, Hawaii, Massachusetts, Nevada, New York and the District of Columbia impose criminal liability even if the firearm is unloaded.
 All other states only impose criminal liability if the firearm is loaded.

 States allow several exceptions to their child access prevention laws.
 Common exceptions to these laws include:

-- When the firearm is stored in a locked container (California, Connecticut, District of Columbia, Florida, Hawaii, Illinois, Iowa, Minnesota, New Hampshire, New Jersey, North Carolina,43 Rhode Island, Texas, and Washington).
+- When the firearm is stored in a locked container (California, Colorado, Connecticut, District of Columbia, Florida, Hawaii, Illinois, Iowa, Maine, Minnesota, New Hampshire, New Jersey, North Carolina,47 Rhode Island, Texas, and Washington).

 - When the firearm is used for hunting, sport shooting or agricultural purposes.

-- When the minor uses the gun in defense of self or others.
+- When the minor uses the gun in defense of self or others (Colorado).

 - When the firearm is used to aid law enforcement.